VitroidFPV/vitroidfpv.com/modules/articles/guides-getting-into-fpv.md

 ## Verify that everything works

 * Charge up the radio and make sure that it will connect to your computer and that the sticks work.
-You can do that in a simulator, and get straight to practicing.
-At least 10h of sim time is recommended before flying for the first time
+You can do that in a simulator, and get straight to practicing

 * Plug the flight controller into your computer, and make sure that it will connect to Betaflight and that the gyro works before soldering stuff